Web3 Resume Not Getting Calls? Beat ATS + Bots (Proof-Based Fix)

 FAQs

-2. How do I explain a long gap in my blockchain learning or employment?
+2. How do I explain a long career gap when applying for crypto jobs?

-3. I keep getting ghosted.
-Does this mean I’m not good enough?
+3. I keep getting ghosted — does this mean I’m not good enough for Web3 roles?

-4. What kind of projects impress blockchain hiring managers the most?
+4. What web3 portfolio projects impress blockchain hiring managers the most?